Matt Ritchie fired Newcastle past the 40-point mark as they came from behind to beat Arsenal and claim a fourth successive Premier League win.

 The Scotland international’s third goal of the season added the Gunners’ scalp to the one he collected from Manchester United in February after Ayoze Perez had cancelled out Alexandre Lacazette’s opener.

-A 2-1 victory – which ended the Europa League semi-finalists’ seven-game unbeaten run in all competitions – took the Magpies to 41 points and more importantly, 13 clear of the relegation zone to the delight of the majority of a 52,210 crowd.
+A 2-1 victory which ended the Europa League semi-finalists’ seven-game unbeaten run in all competitions took the Magpies to 41 points and, more importantly, 13 clear of the relegation zone.

 Perhaps encouraged by an Arsenal team sheet showing six changes from the side which had drawn away to CSKA Moscow on Thursday, the Magpies started at a high tempo but soon found themselves forced back into their own half with Lacazette scuffing a fifth-minute shot wide after turning neatly on the edge of the box.